Strapping up on Your Gap Year

 Like a pair of shoes, wear your backpack in

 It is vital to fiddle with it and make it as comfortable as possible and then wear it around the house or go for a fairly long walk with it on a good week before you leave.

-You will soon realise why it is necessary to pack soft things in behind your back - as having a shoe or sharp corner sticking into your back can be as comfortable as trapping your balls in a car door... and just as annoying... as, in both senses, you have to take everything out and repack it all again!!
+You will soon realise why it is necessary to pack soft things in behind your back, as having a shoe or sharp corner sticking into your back can be as comfortable as trapping your finger in a car door.

 You have time now.
 Tweak and fiddle, fill it and empty it, wear it to bed and sit in it.
 Is it the best one for you?
 If not - go and change it for one that you are happy with.
 Make sure that you don't damage it, keep all the wrapping, take it back to the shop and find one you like.
 This is the most important item that you're going to take away with you (apart from your lucky pants), so make sure you have a good one that you're happy with.

-Mine has now been hundreds of thousands of miles and, although it is a bit of a wreck now, it has done the job well.
+Mine has now been thousands of miles and although it is a bit of a wreck now, it has done the job well.
 It will last you for years, so don't worry about the cost so much.
 Get it right.